The SIG P210 Carry Review

 Frequently Asked Questions

-How does the SIG P210 Carry perform in terms of accuracy?
+How does the SIG P210 Carry perform in terms of accuracy and trigger?

-What are the main drawbacks of the SIG P210 Carry compared to modern pistols like the P365XL?
+What are the main drawbacks of the SIG P210 Carry for concealed carry?

-Compared to the P365XL, the P210 Carry is heavier (29 oz), has lower capacity (8+1), and lacks an optics cut.
-However, it excels in accuracy and trigger quality.
+Compared to modern micro-compacts like the SIG P365XL, the P210 Carry is heavier (29 oz), has lower capacity (8+1), and lacks an optics cut, making it less practical for everyday concealed carry despite its premium features.

 Did the SIG P210 Carry have any reliability issues?

-The test unit initially experienced 'failure to return to battery' issues, likely due to a stiff recoil spring.
-After a brief break-in period of about 50 rounds, the pistol ran flawlessly for the remainder of the 500-round test.
+The test unit initially experienced 'failure to return to battery' issues, likely due to a stiff recoil spring from storage.
+However, after a break-in period of about 50 rounds, the pistol ran flawlessly for the remainder of the 500-round test.

 More Reviews Videos You Might Like